AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

 38. Don't waste your time on solutions that can't get you far.
 If you know that the current solution is not able to achieve good results, there's no point in squeezing maximum value out of it.
 The easiest way to end up at the top of the leaderboard is to aim high and fail.

 39. Tools increase your productivity.
 By a lot.
 For HC it's mainly a local tester.
 For BC it's a local league system (although it's less reliable).
-My estimate is that after polishing my local tester (https://github.com/FakePsyho/psytester) I'm spending around 30-40% less time on contests.
+My estimate is that after polishing my local [tester](https://github.com/FakePsyho/psytester).
+I'm spending around 30-40% less time on contests.

 40. Good competitors never run out of ideas.
 You can get more inspiration by running tests, looking at the visualizer / games.
 You get ideas by working on your solution.
 At the start, even the best people have no clue what's the best solution is going to be.

 41. CP and HC/HB require completely different skills.
 CP is a sprint, requires insane concentration and a large knowledge base.
 HC/BC are marathons, it's mostly long-term planning and creative thinking/problem solving.

 42. In CP, your "opponent" is the problem setter.
 In HC/BC (but mostly HC) your opponent is the past you.
 In HC/BC you're never done with the problem and solving is an ongoing process.
 You have to fit your life between the coding sessions.
 It's very hard to switch between problems.

 43. In CP you care about the worse case.
 In HC/BC you care about the average case.
 This opens a complete new class of techniques:

     - randomized algorithms
     - different versions for quickly handling special cases
     - pruning (early exits)

 44. Being experienced in CP gives you a solid foundation for HC/BC.
 While algorithmic knowledge from CP is only somewhat useful, CP is wonderful for practicing your programming language & writing bug-free code as it provides very quick iteration cycles.